Israel Boone (1726-1756): Daniel Boone’s Brother

-Squire and Sarah’s oldest daughter, Sarah, married a non-Quaker, John Wilcoxson, in 1742 (referred to as marrying a worldling outside the Quaker Meeting).
+Squire and Sarah’s oldest daughter, Sarah (born June 7, 1724), married a non-Quaker, John Wilcoxson, in 1742 (referred to as marrying a worldling outside the Quaker Meeting).
 The Society of Friends required Squire to repent for her behavior, which he did, so he could remain a Quaker.

 The French & Indian War erupted in 1754, and North Carolina Governor Arthur Dobbs gave his son, Edward Brice Dobbs, a provincial commission as Captain.
 This son was also a lieutenant in the 7th Royal Fusiliers.
 As participants in this war, Captain Dobbs was the last to arrive with his North Carolina ranger company at Fort Cumberland on May 30.
 Daniel Boone was one of the teamsters in Captain Dobbs’ company.
 When The Battle of the Monongahela began on July 9, 1755, Daniel Boone had crossed the river with his wagon and was huddled in a tight formation with the other waggoners.
 They were enveloped in the battle, and as they tried to control their teams of horses spooked by musket and canon fire, they realized the British had lost the battle to the French.
 Boone and the other waggoners cut their harnesses from their horses and escaped from what would have been certain death.